 Last month MacCentral brought you

-of Macromedia FreeHand 10, the latest version of the company’s popular vector graphics program.
+a preview of Macromedia FreeHand 10, the latest version of the company’s popular vector graphics program.
 Now you can grab the latest Mac version of the software online, although there still is conflicting and confusing information on Macromedia’s Web site.

 Version 10 adds OS X compatibility; a variety of new illustration tools; support for customizable master pages; a new user interface that shares elements with other Macromedia software applications; a Flash Player window that lets you test SWF movies inside of FreeHand; enhanced export support for PDF, HTML and SWF documents, and much, much more.
 Check our preview at the URL above for detailed information.